 David Howes (in the previous session at Craft Forward) spoke about the senses.
 His main theme was that western culture is biased toward the visual, ignoring all other senses.
 When the senses and the body say "NO", why aren't artists listening?

-For women who suffer from self manipulation of their bodies, whether by anorexia, bulimia, cutting, piercing, or weight, it most cases, these manifestations are because they feel their bodies are the only thing that they can control.
+For women who suffer from self-manipulation of their bodies, whether by anorexia, bulimia, cutting, piercing, or weight, in most cases, these manifestations are because they feel their bodies are the only thing that they can control.
 These behaviors exist within all strata of society, but it is not acceptable behavior even if rationalized by intellectual rhetoric.

 The body politic has opinions, and this was one of them.